adlnet/xAPI-Spec/xAPI.md

 #####Rationale

 Future revisions of the spec may introduce changes such as properties added to statements.
 Systems retrieving statements may then receive responses that include statements of different versions.
-The version header allows for these version differences to be handled correctly.
+The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

 #####Details